discos/simulators/doc/framework.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~
 The `ListenHandler` class, as its name suggests, listens for incoming
 messages from any client, and relays these messages to the underlying
 simulator.
-If the simulator answers with a response message, this one gets sent
+If the simulator answers with a response message, the message is
-back to the client.
+then relayed back to the client.

 .. autoclass:: ListenHandler
    :members: